-The technical rating* is determined in direct relation to the quality of the construction built.
-Each project receives an average technical rating, broken down into 100 points:
+The technical rating is determined in direct relation to the quality of the construction built.
+Each project subject to a 360° inspection receives an average technical rating, broken down into 100 points:

-- 90% is awarded for the average of the technical ratings from each inspection
+- 90% for the average of the technical ratings from each inspection

-- 10% is awarded for the best practices incorporated into the project
+- 10% for the best practices incorporated into the project (see section 10).

 Upon completion of construction, an average technical rating is assigned to the project based on the scores received during inspections and the best practices incorporated.
 The average of the technical ratings from projects counts for 50% of the Cote Qualité GCR.